strimzi/strimzi.github.io/_posts/2021-09-15-drain-cleaner.md

 order to get resiliency against single Kafka node failures.
 We want such client to be able to continue uninterrupted during a Kubernetes upgrade, where each node is drained right after the previous one has been fully evacuated.

-The issue with Kafka and ZooKeeper pods is that the next node draining starts before the previous evacuated pod is fully synced, so it's likely that you end up with under-replicated partitions for some time, causing the producer's rate drop to zero.
+The issue with Kafka and ZooKeeper pods is that the next node draining starts before the previous evacuated Kafka pod is fully synced, so it's likely that you end up with under-replicated partitions for some time, causing the producer's rate drop to zero.
 This may last from few seconds to several minutes, depending on the cluster load.
 In short, node draining feature does not account for the actual internal state of the Kafka cluster.
-This issue affects the entire data pipeline, so also consumers will likely be affected.
+This issue can affects the entire data pipeline, so also consumers will likely be affected.

 ## Use the force (admission webhooks)